Reading the Water for Signs of Fish

 Before we get into the meat and potatoes of this how to, let’s go over some basic rules about how fish behave in current.

 Rule # 1: Water current has its advantages for fish, but also comes with disadvantages.
 Current can easily fatigue a fish to the point that its own safety is jeopardized.
 For this reason fish always seek out structure to rest behind.
 They will always rest nose first into the current.
-They are often seen darting out and into the current to take prey, and then effortlessly drift back to the starting position as if it were a dance.
+They are often seen darting into the current to take prey, and then effortlessly drift back to the starting position as if it were a dance.

 Sand Bars /Oyster Bars/Shoals: First and foremost these areas all have places that block current so we know they hold fish.
 Sandbars are a mound of sand, usually deeper on all edges, thus providing current block on the opposite end.
 They usually contain debris dumped by anglers wanting to create their own reef.
 As much as I don’t like to see this, they do attract baitfish and predators.
 Potholes are a common element of sandbars that usually don’t hold fish long, but do provide temporary relief to passing predators.
 Lastly, sandbars usually have grass beds when the water is well balanced.
 Not only does grass slow water, it provides excellent cover for all fish.
 Shell beds are formed on the high points of sandbars or silt bottoms with a fresh supply of moving water.
 They grow where fresh water meets the saltwater and also provide cover from the current.
 Oyster bars are pretty easy to find on a low tide, as are shoals as they rise above the water.